simonplant/vtf-accessibility-transcript/README.md

 - **Extension not loading:**
   - Make sure you selected the `dist` folder, not `src`.
   - Check Chrome DevTools console for errors.
-  - Try: `npm run clean && npm run build`
+  - Try: `npm run clean && npm run build` or `make clean && make build`
 - **Build errors:**
   - Check the build summary for missing files or warnings.
-  - Run `npm run check` to see if dependencies are outdated or vulnerable.
+  - Run `npm install` to ensure dependencies are installed.
 - **Changes not showing:**
-  - Make sure `npm run dev` is running.
+  - Re-run `npm run build` or `make build` after making changes.
   - Refresh the extension in Chrome.
   - Hard refresh the VTF page (Cmd+Shift+R).
 - **API Key issues:**